-Ever since the weather started turning cold and we started making fall focused cocktails, we have been getting lots of drinks full of apple, spices and maple, but one flavor that we have been absolutely in love with is a butterscotch.
-When we busted out a brown sugar syrup for our Bourbon Butterbeer Cocktail, it really got us in the mood for more butterscotch everything, which resulted in us coming up with our Salted Bourbon Butterscotch Sauce.
+Ever since the weather started turning cold and we started making fall focused cocktails, we have been making lots of drinks full of apple, spices and maple.
+One flavor that we have been absolutely in love with is a butterscotch.
+When we busted out a brown sugar syrup for our Bourbon Butterbeer Cocktail, it really got us in the mood for more butterscotch everything.
+So of course, this resulted in us coming up with our Salted Bourbon Butterscotch Sauce.

 Butterscotch uses brown sugar which makes for a darker, more deep flavor than the granulated sugar used in caramel.
-The brown sugar has molasses in it (which is why it is brown) which gives a fully rounded sweetness that hits more taste buds than just the sweet buds.
+The brown sugar has molasses in it (which is why it is brown) which gives a fully rounded sweetness.
+Also, it hits more taste buds than just the sweet buds.
 When combined with butter and cream, the brown sugar becomes a delicious dark toasty butterscotch sauce.